 The latest figures detailing the number of people diagnosed with Covid-19 in the last 24 hours in Scotland have been announced.
-Cabinet Secretary for Health and Sport Jeane Freeman and national Clinical Director Jason Leitch are holding today's media briefing.

-The statistics in Scotland as at 19 March 2021 are shown below.
+The statistics in Scotland as at 20 March 2021 are shown below.

 The First Minister addressed parliament on Tuesday afternoon and gave an outline of key dates when lockdown rules will ease.
 The advice for now remains Stay At Home, and you can read those below.